McGill-MMA-EnterpriseAnalytics/Multi-Class-Prediction-of-Obesity-Risk/README.md

 5. Cloud SME - Nandani
 6. Mahrukh - Business Analyst

+## Branches:
+1. Main: For Final Product
+2. Experiments: For ML Experiments and tracking
+3. ArchDevelopment: For Architecture DEvelopment
+4. Backup: For Backup

-### Key Considerations
+### Key Phases
+1. Model Environment development with Poetry
+2. Model EDA - Univariate, Bivariaate
+3. Model Experiments with MLFlow tracking using databricks sdk
+4. Final Model Deployment (Dockerization/ API)

+WIP

+NOTES:
-1. Poetry was used for managing project dependencies.
+6. Poetry was used for managing project dependencies.
 Poetry creates a virtual environment with all dependencies in it.
 The script used for poetry integration can be found in "10-Assets-For-Documentation/2_Poetry-CLI-Script.txt"